-• In-Court Proceedings.
+- Criminal Terms of Court.
+The Court intends to continue to hold its monthly criminal terms of court, as set forth in published scheduling orders for those terms.
+To the extent possible, the Court intends on conducting as many proceedings, such as change of plea, via video- or telephone conference. - In-Court Proceedings.
 Any proceeding to be held in court will be guided by the Court's May 13, 2020 Standing Order 16, which sets out the conditions and limitations necessary to accommodate public health guidance.
-Individual Judges presiding over such proceedings may take such actions as may be lawful and appropriate to ensure fairness of the proceedings, the rights of the parties, and the protection of the public. • Proceedings Before Magistrate Judges.
-Magistrate Judges will continue to preside over initial criminal proceedings, including those authorized to be conducted via videoconference and tele-conference, consistent with the Federal Rules of Criminal Procedure, statute, and the Constitution.
+Individual Judges presiding over such proceedings may take such actions as may be lawful and appropriate to ensure fairness of the proceedings, the rights of the parties, and the protection of the public. - Proceedings Before Magistrate Judges.
+Magistrate Judges will continue to preside over initial criminal proceedings, including those authorized to be conducted via video-conference and tele-conference, consistent with the Federal Rules of Criminal Procedure, statute, and the Constitution.

-The court previously ordered the Grand Jury proceedings scheduled for March and April 2020 cancelled.
-Because the court has developed procedures for conducting Grand Jury proceedings in accordance with public health guidance, Grand Jury proceedings may continue hereafter.
+Because the court has developed procedures for conducting Grand Jury proceedings in accordance with public health guidance, Grand Jury proceedings may continue.